 You were heaven sent for Pooh - you filled the void in his heart left when Ti passed away.
 He could clean you and teach you just like Ti had taught him years before.
 You followed him everywhere, cleaned the top of his head and curled up with him for naps.
 When he wanted to get away from you he would jump up on top of the refrigerator .
 I remember you studying the situation for a long time before you figured out that you could go from the kitchen table chair to the breakfast bar stool, walk the countertop (where you knew you were not to be!) around the whole kitchen, up on top of the countertop microwave and then could jump the last distance to the top of the fridge.
 After that he moved to the top of the curio cabinet in the entry hall.
 There was nothing for you to climb up to it so he felt safe.
 Well, until the day you tried to jump down to it from the second floor hall railing in that two story entry.
 You almost killed yourself then.
 I still remember the loud thunk when you hit the marble floor.
 You never tried that one again!

-When Angus came along you had a new bestest buddy in the world (even though he was a d*g).
+When you joined the family Angus became your bestest buddy in the world (even though he was a d*g).
 You absolutely adored him.
 When he passed you were very angry with me.
 When Diarmid came home you were Ok to him, but were still very mad and would growl and hiss at me for weeks.
 Then one day you learned to love Diarmid like Angus and you finally forgave me.
 The rest of your years you and Diarmid were always together.

 Behave my girl....until we meet again, love Mom.